justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/07_firmware_guides/04_web.md

 ### Step 12: Set it and forget it

-* Monitor the device over PuTTY for as long as you like
+* Monitor the device using the serial console for as long as you like

 * Disconnect and plug the device to a 5V power source
   * Any USB adapter should work